Harbour Ridge

 No analysis available

-Water is consistently included according to the remarks and MLS history.
-Listings frequently say "water," "hot water," "water/sewer," or "water included," showing broad agreement across multiple agents.
-This is one of the most reliable building utility inclusions.
+Water is consistently included according to both the remarks and MLS history.
+Listings frequently say "water," "hot water," or "water/sewer," indicating this is a stable and well-supported utility inclusion.

 No analysis available